-Tuition, course fee, media fee, a current negative TB test, textbook, royal blue scrubs, nursing shoes, a watch with a second hand and current costs of testing and certification examination and fingerprinting.
+Tuition, course fee, media fee, a current negative TB test, textbook, royal blue scrubs, nursing shoes, a watch with a second hand and current costs of testing and certification examination and fingerprinting (See page 146).

-Students applying for the certification exam must provide proof of legal presence in the United States, provide fingerprints for a criminal background check and compliance with A.R.S. § 32-1606(B)(17) regarding felony convictions.
+Students applying for the certification exam must provide proof of legal presence in the United States, provide an additional set of fingerprints for a criminal background check if seeking the LNA credential and compliance with A.R.S. § 32-1606(B)(17) regarding felony/misdeameanor convictions.